Greater Belfast Part 1

 During a Trans-Atlantic flight in recent years Cathedral Volunteer Vernon Clegg spoke with a Lady whose Husband was President of the Boston Historical Society.
 The flag was discussed and Nancy and Wallace St.John of Saint Stephens, Cohasset, Massachusetts donated a replacement which arrived at the Cathedral within 2 weeks!

 This is the flag which now hangs in the Ambulatory of the cathedral.
-(Thanks very much to Vernon Clegg for the information and Photographs)
+(Thanks very much to Vernon Clegg for the information)

 The Gas Meter Manufacturers, Parkinson & Cowan became involved in the assembly of Electrical Harnesses which were for use with Emergency Lights on Lifesaving Equipment on the event of ditching.